Hidden fees & budget planning for property purchase

 Additional Hidden Costs to Consider

-Several other expenses can impact your budget significantly.
+Several other hidden fees can impact your budget significantly.
 Property insurance is essential and costs vary based on property value, location, and coverage level.
 Annual premiums typically range from €800 to €2,000 for standard residential properties.

 Moving costs often exceed expectations, particularly for international relocations.
-Professional moving services within Luxembourg cost €1,000 to €3,000, while international moves can reach €5,000 or more depending on distance and volume.
+Professional moving services within Luxembourg cost €1,000 to €3,000, while international moves can reach €5,000 or more depending on distance and volume—hidden costs that buyers frequently underestimate.

 Property taxes apply annually and vary by commune.
 While Luxembourg’s property taxes are relatively low compared to other European countries, they should be factored into long-term ownership costs.